MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Learn how to solve math problems with Math Solver.** We’re excited to announce that you can use Math Solver in Microsoft Edge to get help with a wide range of mathematical concepts.
 These concepts range from elementary arithmetic and quadratic equations to trigonometry and calculus.
 Math Solver lets you take a picture of a handwritten or printed math problem and then provides an instant solution with step-by-step instructions to help you learn how to reach the solution without help.
 Math Solver also comes with a mathematical keyboard that you can use to easily type math problems.
 This keyboard eliminates the need to search around a traditional keyboard to find the math characters you need.
 After solving your problem, Math Solver provides options to continue learning with quizzes, worksheets, and video tutorials.

-- **Split tunnel VPN support for WebRTC.** Allows enterprise customers to gain the benefit of VPN split tunneling for peer-to-peer traffic on Edge.
+- **Split tunnel VPN support for WebRTC.** Allows enterprise customers to gain the benefit of VPN split tunneling for peer-to-peer traffic on Microsoft Edge.
 You can enable this feature using the [WebRtcRespectOsRoutingTableEnabled](/deployedge/microsoft-edge-policies#webrtcrespectosroutingtableenabled) policy.

 ### Policy updates